 Oxygen deficiency may also be caused by rust, corrosion, fermentation, or other forms of oxidation.
 As materials decompose, oxygen is drawn from atmospheres to fuel oxidation.
 Oxygen deficiency's impact can be gradual or sudden, depending upon overall oxygen concentration, entrants' activity levels within confined space and other atmospheric gas concentration.
-Typically, decreasing levels of atmospheric oxygen cause the following physiological symptoms:
+Progressively decreasing levels of atmospheric oxygen can result in physiological symptoms of increasing severity, including accelerated heart beat, impaired judgment, nausea and vomiting, convulsions, and death.